alecgao066/CSE576-2021-Assignments/README.md

 # CSE 576, 2021 Spring

+This is my solutions to CSE 576 2021 assignments.
+It is also an image processing/computer vision library in C with Python api.
+Key features include color space operations, image filtering, panorama stitching, optical flow and neuron networks.
+## Course Introduction
 In this repository you will find instructions on how to build your own image processing/computer vision library from (mostly) scratch.
 The work is divided out into different homework assignments, found in the `src/` directory.

 To get started, make sure you have `git`, a C compiler, and `make` installed.
 Then run: